Skip to main content

 Limitations

 • Password-only: Client Trust only applies to password-based sign-ins.
-Passwordless authentication methods (such as email links, , passkeys, and OAuth) are not affected.
+Passwordless authentication methods (such as email link sign-ins, , passkeys, and OAuth) are not affected.

-• Email/Phone number required: Client Trust requires the user to have a verified email address or phone number to receive the verification code.
+• Email/Phone number required: Client Trust requires the user to have a verified email address or phone number to receive the verification.

 Feedback